 - a.
-Match the existing or a historically accurate front door when replacing a front door. - b.
-Take care not to change the scale or design of the entry door or sidelites if applicable. - c.
-Screens for the front door should have a wood frame and be compatible with the style of the house.
+Match the existing or a historically accurate front door when replacing a front door. - Take care not to change the scale or design of the entry door or sidelites if applicable. - c.
+Screens for the front door should be compatible with the style of the house.